Alien (franchise): Short films

-In 2012 and 2017 respectively, Ridley Scott directed eight short films to tie in with the releases of Prometheus and Alien: Covenant.
+In 2012 and 2017 respectively, fourteen short films were produced to tie in with the releases of Prometheus and Alien: Covenant.
 In July 2018, it was reported that 20th Century Fox had joined forces with Tongal to produce short films, intended to coincide with the 40th anniversary of the Alien franchise.
-By March 2019, the details of the short films were released.
+By March 2019, the details of the anthology short films were released.
 Tongal co-founder and CEO James DeJulio stated that the joint-production is "reflective of Tongal's mission to bring creative opportunities to the next generation of talent."
 The shorts were released weekly on IGN, after which they were uploaded to the Alien Universe web page, as well as all Alien social media pages on May 5 of the same year.
 All six of the short films premiered at the Emerald City Comic Con in Seattle.
 The 40th anniversary short films are available as a Movies Anywhere-exclusive bonus feature accompanying the digital release of Alien.

-Television
+Television and web series

-Early ideas

-In 1979, 20th Century Fox considered producing a television series based upon the 1979 film Alien and hoped that ABC would pick it up but its only media coverage was found in the June 1980 Fangoria issue #6 and it ended up abandoned as the 1986 sequel Aliens arrived on the scene.
-In 1992, a now cancelled animated series inspired by the 1986 film Aliens titled Operation: Aliens was being produced along with an LCD game, board game, a Sega Genesis video game, and action figures.
-However the brand lived on through Kenner toylines as simply Aliens and in the comics series included with the action figures as well as in the Aliens/Predator Universe trading cards set.
-In 2007, Ain't It Cool News reported that a (since then cancelled) animated series inspired by the 1986 film Aliens titled Aliens: War Games was being produced.
+In 1979, 20th Century Fox considered producing a television series based on the 1979 film Alien, with the intention of ABC picking it up, but its only media coverage was in the June 1980 Fangoria issue #6.
+In 1992, an animated series inspired by the 1986 film Aliens titled Operation: Aliens was being developed along with an LCD game, board game, a Sega Genesis video game by THQ, and action figures.
+However, the brand lived on through Kenner toylines as simply Aliens and in the comics series included with the action figures as well as in the Aliens/Predator Universe trading cards set.
+In 2007, Ain't It Cool News reported that a (since cancelled) animated series inspired by the 1986 film Aliens titled Aliens: War Games was being developed.

-Alien television series

-On December 10, 2020, as part of Disney's Investor Day presentation, a new TV series project based on the franchise was announced to be in development for FX on Hulu, with Noah Hawley and Scott being involved (the former as showrunner and the latter as producer).
-It will be set on Earth in the near future, thus marking the first of the franchise to do so without featuring Ellen Ripley.
-At the 2021 Television Critics Association Press Tour, FX network's John Landgraf said that the series will probably premiere in 2023.
-A casting sheet for characters Hermit and Wendy shed light on the show's leads.
-Reports suggested that the TV series would start filming in March 2022, but production has been delayed until 2023.